UNCG-CSE/Open_Source_Vul_Metrics/README.md

 		* extracting the nested information within NVD
 	* Comparing Frequency of Commits (SWHGD) to Base Score (NVD)
 		* attempted to see if the rising or lowering of the base score affected the frequency of commits
-	* Attempting to predict Base Score using variables from cvssV2
+	* Attempting to predict Base Score using variables from CVSS v2 metrics
 * [Gabe Wilmoth](https://github.com/GabeWilmoth)
 	* trying to connect NVD with SWHGD
 * [Rohit Gade](https://github.com/rohitreddygade)